sathishravi62/Frogger-Game/README.md

       # IsDead()      This function is used to check whether player is dead or not.

  # ScoreManager Class:- This class is used for store the current and high score of the game
       # UpdateScore() This function is used Update the score

- # DestroyObject Class:- This class only used for destroying the small corcodile

  # TurtleColliderDestroy Class:- This class is used to Deactivate and Activate the collider which attached to the Object
       # DisableCollider() Use to Deactive the collider